Views

 You'll still be able to track student progress and results from your teacher account.

-This Grade 1 science worksheet introduces students to the diverse world of arthropods through a clear, observation-based classification activity.
-Students identify insects, arachnids, crustaceans, and myriapods by matching visual examples to their scientific categories based on physical traits like leg count and body segments.
-It is a foundational life science resource.
+This Grade 1 science worksheet introduces students to arthropods through observation-based classification.
+Students identify insects, arachnids, crustaceans, and myriapods by matching visual examples to categories based on physical traits like leg count and body segments.
+It is a foundational life science resource for early learners.

 At a Glance